3 to Go: Music

 The music for Toula included "Mozart Chamber Music" edited by James McCarthy.

+Release

+Three to Go was shown on ATN-7 and HSV-7 on 23 February 1971.

+It was distributed by British Empire Films.

 Reception

+Sydney Film Festival director David Stratton, in an unsolicited review published by Variety, called it "a large step towards a valid, wholly-indigenous, local film production".
+He felt that Michael was the least successful segment being "too trendy, frenetic and superficial" and that Toula was the best, being "moving and enlightening".

 The three segments in the trilogy had "relatively little thematic or stylistic connection", apart from what might be called an ulterior, "issue-based" motive to draw lessons about life in Australia, and a desire to patch together a feature film by using a portmanteau structure.

-Awards

-The second film, Michael, won the 1971 AFI Award for Best Film.